St Laurence Orchard

 The site is very tranquil and offers a quiet, peaceful space for people and wildlife.
 As well as numerous varieties of apples, St Laurence Orchard is also planted with plum trees, greengages and pear trees.
 In the summer months Trust Links arrange regular work parties to tend the trees and maintain the orchard.

 We provide hot drinks and tools but volunteers need to bring their own lunch.
 If you’d like to come to a work party day, just come along!
 You can stay for a few hours or the whole day, whatever suits.
-To read the St Laurence Orchard blog, and stay in the loop about work parties, visit the St Laurence Orchard Blog page.
+Over 18s only, To read the St Laurence Orchard blog, and stay in the loop about work parties, visit the St Laurence Orchard Blog page.

-Work Party dates 2023
+Work Party dates 2026

 St Laurence Orchard is also open to the public several times a year, including our annual Wassailing and Apple Day events.
 These celebrate the abundant harvest at the Orchard and revive traditions for modern times.